dbp/pyret-tc/README.md

 Feedback welcome; though it is definitely still a work in progress (so, "it doesn't catch all type errors" isn't useful feedback.
 A specific error it missed, on the other hand, is.)

+# Running tests

+If you want to run the type checkers test suite (all the programs in the `tests` directory, as well as unit tests in `tc.arr`), run:

+    raco pyret tc.arr tests

+If you want to only run the unit tests:

+    raco pyret tc.arr

+And to run a specific file test:

+    raco pyret tc.arr tests/basic1.arr